Supporting sports and sports integrity

 Protecting sports integrity by fighting against match fixing

 Protecting the integrity of sports competitions is a priority for online gambling companies who have an economic interest in preventing themselves from being defrauded by match-fixing.
 The fight against match fixing is a global responsibility and all stakeholders – public authorities, betting operators, sports organisations, and players’ unions – must work closely together to fight it.
 EGBA members take the risks of corruption in sports very seriously and work closely with sports regulators and other stakeholders to reduce those risks.

-EGBA has been working, since 2005, with the ESSA – Sports Betting Integrity to help combat match-fixing.
-ESSA´s early warning monitoring platform helps detect suspicious betting patterns, information which ESSA then uses to alert sports authorities, providing an electronic trail of data which can be used to launch legal investigations.
-ESSA is established and funded by sports betting operators and offered free of charge to leading sports federations.
+EGBA has been working, since 2005, with the International Betting Integrity Association (IBIA) to help combat match-fixing.
+IBIA’s early warning monitoring platform helps detect suspicious betting patterns, information which IBIA then uses to alert sports authorities, providing an electronic trail of data which can be used to launch legal investigations.
+IBIA is established and funded by sports betting operators.

 To combat match-fixing the EGBA supports:

 - Effective regulation to help control the black market in sports betting and minimising the risk of corruption and match-fixing.

 - International initiatives such as the Council of Europe convention on match fixing, the IOC’s betting integrity recommendations and the UK Integrity Action Plan, to tackle the threat of conflicts of interest and tolerance of bad practices.

 - Tougher sanctions to ensure the full enforcement of sporting rules.